 Vice Device

 I have a vice.
 It’s called reading.
-I like to read way too much, and in result sometimes my children pay the price.
-Today my son paid the price for the fact that I went to bed much to late.
+I like to read way too much, and as a result, sometimes my children pay the price.
+Today, my son paid the price for the fact that I went to bed much too late.
 I couldn’t fall asleep after I stayed up late reading, so I was on the computer until much later.

 My vice is that I like to read.
 Read and sleep.
-Neither of which go together well.
+Neither of which goes well.
 It’s impossible to blend the two.
 So, I am now tired and guilt-ridden.
 Such is my lot today.
 I hope he is doing okay.
-I will be at the school later to drop his brother to his afternoon kindergarten class, so I can check on him.
+I will be at the school later to drop off his brother at his afternoon kindergarten class, so I can check on him.

 The constant failures of motherhood.